gdsec-test/security-detections-framework/documentation/Detection_Lifecycle_Framework.md

 # Implementation

 Once a detection is deployed; the relevant teams should be informed to start monitoring the relevant performance and alerts.
-Where required, the teams must also be briefed on the SOPs when the detections are triggered.
+When required, the teams must also be briefed on the SOPs when the detections are triggered.
 GCSO (Global Cyber Security Operations) or the monitoring team must also be alerted about the new detection and provided with a playbook to handle future alerts.

 # Maintenance